 ABOUT THE SHARK SIDE AND ITS FOUNDER - TYLER MACE

-When I was very young, my mother would tint my bathwater blue and I would take a bath wearing my mask and snorkel with all my plastic sea animal friends.
+When I was very young, my mother would tint my bathwater blue, and I would take a bath wearing my mask and snorkel with all my plastic sea animal friends.
 As I got older, I discovered Bass Masters and River Monsters on TV.
 My fascination with ocean life, and sharks in particular, grew.
-In 5th grade, I wrote my first nonfiction essay and chose to write about bull sharks, evidently terrifying one of my classmates who liked to swim in Florida fresh water – until she read my essay.
+In 5th grade, I wrote my first nonfiction essay and chose to write about bull sharks.
 For my 10th birthday, I begged to go cage diving and got my first up-close shark experience diving in an aquarium with sharks.
 My only disappointment was that none of the sharks came at me gaping, with their mouths wide open.
 Even my room is decorated with a giant cardboard shark emerging from behind my headboard.

-I started working with Dr. Craig O'Connell from O'Seas Conservation () when I was 11.
+I started working with Dr. Craig O'Connell from O'Seas Conservation Foundation (www.oseasfdn.org) when I was 11.
 I began as a camper in his summer camp, which gives kids the opportunity to experience shark research firsthand.
 After my first summer, I was hooked and knew I wanted to be just like Dr. O'Connell.
 I cannot imagine a better mentor than Dr. O'Connell, who saw my love and passion for sharks and took me under his wing.
 In 2018, I accompanied him to Guadalupe Island in Mexico to help on a research project, but also to dive with the largest and most majestic great white sharks.
 I was all of 13 years old.
-I became the first-ever O'Seas Research Fellow and have been fortunate to work with Dr. O'Connell.
+Later, I became the first-ever O'Seas Research Fellow and have been fortunate to work with Dr. O'Connell ever since.

-This summer (2020), I was included in a Shark Week shoot and appeared in the "Sharkadelic Summer" episode looking for great white sharks off Montauk, NY.
+Last summer (2020), I was included in a Shark Week shoot and appeared in the "Sharkadelic Summer" episode looking for great white sharks off Montauk, NY.
 I also attended the University of Miami's Summer Scholars Program for marine biology and learned from two more top researchers: Dr. Neil Hammerschlag and Dr. Chris Langdon.
-Later in August, I will again work with Dr. O’Connell and two more top shark scientists, Dr. Greg Skomal of the Massachusetts Division of Marine Fisheries and Dr. Jon Dodd of The Atlantic Shark Institute in Rhode Island, on a five-year study of juvenile great white sharks in NY.
-We will be tagging juvenile great whites, taking tissue samples and then releasing them with the goal of better understanding their development.
+Later in August, I worked with Dr. O’Connell and two more top shark scientists, Dr. Greg Skomal of the Massachusetts Division of Marine Fisheries and Dr. Jon Dodd of The Atlantic Shark Institute in Rhode Island, on a five-year study of juvenile great white sharks in NY.
+We are tagging juvenile great whites, taking tissue samples and then releasing them with the goal of better understanding their development.